cnshsliu/smp.nvim/README.md

-# Simple Markdown Previewer, Outliner and Incrementally Searcher
+# Simple Markdown Previewer, Outliner and Incremental Searcher

 A lightweight, easy-to-use Markdown [preview](#features) and [outline](#markdown-book) and [incrementally search](#search-by-tag) plugin for NeoVim, which live updates and feature-rich, to fully unleash your Markdown imagination.